 Born into a family of textile workers, I’ve always sensed my option for the poor and the voiceless.
 I try not to speak for them but to help them have a voice, so that others can see the riches of working people and the poor.— Father Beirne

 As a priest of the Diocese of Youngstown, Ohio, Father Bonnot served as an associate pastor, senior pastor, high school teacher and as diocesan director of communication services.
 He also directed satellite communication efforts for the United States Conference of Catholic Bishops’ Interfaith efforts and served as a chaplain for the Army National Guard in Ohio, New York and Maryland.
 His faith journey was strengthened through seeing the world.
 He visited a fellow Youngstown priest in El Salvador, traveled to Maryknoll Missions in Panama, Peru, Chile, Bolivia and Brazil and worked alongside the bishop of Ngong, Kenya.
-Now retired, Father Bonnot enjoys reading, writing, golf, and travel in his R.V.
+Now retired, Father Bonnot enjoys reading, writing, golf, and traveling.
 He sees Unbound as a way to express his Christian concern for the human race while reaching out to the margins with his talent, treasure and person.

-Working with Unbound will make real my desire to do work with the poor in a global dimension.— Father Bonnot
+Working with Unbound makes real my desire to do work with the poor in a global dimension.